ilygatsika/adapt-basis/readme.txt

     [OK] scripts that automatize tests on basis generation [OK] fix CISD error on electrons
-    [OK] add F element to all basis sets in dat folder
+    [OK] add F element to all basis sets in dat folder [*] clean main program and create hidden routines for compact calls [*] remove abs-x constraints in options and source because not used

 TODO simulations